Wentworth Gaol: Condition

 As at 15 March 2016, the condition of the fabric is generally considered to be excellent.
 Most surfaces externally and internally have been restored and maintained over the last 20 years.

 Since 1995 the Council of Wentworth Shire has undertaken a comprehensive restoration program including repairs to all slate roofs, new guttering, salt protection to brick walls, external and internal painting and interpretation.
 Most surfaces externally and internally have been restored and maintained over the last 20 years.
 In 2012 a project was completed to restore deteriorating brickwork through the injection of silicone at the base perimeter walls, painting of the gaol buildings, improved drainage and landscaping of the surrounds.

-The condition of the fabric is generally considered to be excellent.
-Since 1995 the Shire of Wentworth has undertaken a comprehensive restoration program including repairs to all slate roofs, new guttering, salt protection to brick walls, external and internal painting and interpretation.
-Most surfaces externally and internally have been restored and maintained over the last 20 years.
-In 2012 a project was completed to restore deteriorating brickwork through the injection of silicone at the base perimeter walls, painting of the gaol buildings, improved drainage and landscaping of the surrounds.

 The former gaol is now a tourism attraction for the region, and is open for public tours, from 10:00am to 5:00pm local time, Monday to Friday.

 Modifications and dates

 The gaol is almost intact in its planning and original construction materials.
 The only major modification which has been undertaken was to the hospital block.
 In 1935 this building was modified for use as a school, including removal of some internal walls, a chimney and changes to windows.
-The hospital, bathroom and dispensary were combined into an L shaped class room.
+The hospital, bathroom and dispensary were combined into an L-shaped class room.
 Two huge copper stands have been removed from the gaol laundry.
 In the court yard the solitary confinement cell and the toilets have been demolished.

-Between 1975-2012 restoration works have been undertaken in a range of large and small projects.
+Between 1975 and 2012 restoration works have been undertaken in a range of large and small projects.
 From 1986 onwards these works have been undertaken in accord with a conservation plan prepared by Elizabeth Vines, Heritage Consultant.